Osieki Lęborskie

 Osieki Lęborskie is a village in the administrative district of Gmina Choczewo, within Wejherowo County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km north of Choczewo, 30 km north-west of Wejherowo, and 66 km north-west of the regional capital Gdańsk.

 The village has a railway station on the disused Wejherowo to Garczegorze line (PKP rail line 230), although this lies more than a kilometre outside the village proper on the road between Osieki Lęborskie and Lublewo.

 For details of the history of the region, see History of Pomerania.